Many or all companies we feature compensate us. Compensation and editorial

 Figure HELOC requirements

-To qualify for a Figure HELOC, you must meet certain criteria.
+To qualify for a Figure HELOC, you must meet the following criteria:

 RequirementDetails